oestriot/GcToolKit/README.md

 - IMG (Raw Image File)

 ## Features
-Backup an entire gamecar the formats supported by this are:
+Backup an entire gamecart the formats supported by this are:

 - Vita Cartridge Image (.vci)
-- Triimmed Vita Cartridge Image (.trim.vci)
 - PSVGameSD (.psv)
-- Trimmed PSVGameSD (.psv)
 - Raw (.img)

+it also has a trimmed verison of the same formats, which should be a bit smaller; as it only copies the whole partition(s) size, not the whole disk size

-it can also format, restore and backup the "grw0" & "mediaid" section of any games that use it;
+finally it has some options for format, restore and backup the "grw0" & "mediaid" section of any games that use them;
-these options can sometimes be used in some cases to unbrick vita games- or just to make a more overpowered backup of your save files
+these options can sometimes be used in some cases to unbrick vita games, or just as an overpowered save backup.

-it is also has an option to view information about your gamecarts such as manufacturer or serial number.
+it is also has an option to view information about your gamecarts such as card id, manufacturer; serial number; key information and so on-
 ![gc info](https://git.silica.codes/OEstriot/GcToolKit/raw/branch/main/images/gcinfo.jpg)

 ## Backup locations